ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 As usual, the i-th payload corresponds to the i-th payload of the `PAVerifyFinishReq`.

-The leader handles the response to its HTTP request by checking for a well-formed `PAVerifyFinishResp` message.
+The leader handles the response to its POST request by checking for a well-formed `PAVerifyFinishResp` message.
 If not found, it aborts and alerts the helper with "malformed verify finish response".